 The question of whether the information processes are irreversible is also resolved.
-Obviously, in view of the temporal nature of such processes, the appearance of a transformation in the representation cannot be undone, simply because all other transformations appear after it.
+Obviously, in view of the temporal nature of such processes, the appearance of a primitive transformation in the representation cannot be undone, simply because all future primitives appear after it.

-One of the most interesting questions raised by such an "irreversible" representation is this: is the formative/generative history that is captured by this representation necessary?
-From biology (more specifically, from developmental biology), we already have a clear affirmative answer: in order to "produce" an organism Mother Nature apparently relies on some kind of formative history of the species, which the organism must recapitulate during the early stages of development.
-But is this "wisdom" applicable to pattern recognition?
-Yes, it is, and it could not be otherwise.
-For example, in computer vision, if, as a part of a structural face representation, along with conventional face features, we were able to incorporate some of its contour lines and its expressions8, this would dramatically reduce the size of the class of "similar" faces.
-Moreover, when trying to recognize a face, the recognition process would terminate earlier if it does not encounter some particular structural transformation involved in the representation of the given face.
+One of the most interesting questions raised by such an "irreversible" representation is this: Is the formative/generative history that is captured by this representation a necessary feature?
+From biology-more specifically, from developmental biology-we already have a clear affirmative answer: in order to "produce" an organism Nature apparently relies on some kind of formative history of the species, which the organism must recapitulate during the early stages of its development.
+But is this wisdom applicable to pattern recognition?
+I believe yes, it is, and it could not be otherwise.
+For example, if, in computer vision, when representing a face, along with conventional face features, we were able to incorporate some contour lines and expressions captured temporally as the expression changes, this rich structural information would dramatically reduce the size of the class of "similar" faces.
+Moreover, when then trying to recognize a face, the recognition process would abort earlier if it does not encounter some structural piece expected in the representation of the given face.

-In any case, to answer the above question, one should proceed in the usual scientific manner, which was succinctly summarized by well-known physicist Richard Feynman [25, p.
+In any case, to answer the above question, one should proceed in the usual scientific manner, which was succinctly summarized by well-known physicist Richard Feynman [26, p.
 19]: "How do we know that there are atoms?
 By one of the tricks mentioned earlier: we make the hypothesis that there are atoms, and one after the other results come out the way we predict, as they ought to if things are made of atoms."
 So, how will we know that an object's generative history is important?
-We postulate the above representation and then see if the predictions of "new" class elements based on this representation are valid.
+We adopt the above representation and then see if the predictions of new class elements based on this representation are valid.

-I should also mention one quite obvious but critical advantage of the above structural representation: given a small training pattern set from a class, in contrast to the numeric representation, we can directly "observe" the larger structural operations, macro operations, that delineate this class.
+I should also mention one quite obvious but critical advantage of the above temporal structural representation: given a small training set from a class, in contrast to the numeric representation, we can "directly" observe/learn the larger structural operations, macro-operations, that delineate this class.
 This correlates, for example, with our visual experience in a familiar environment, when we can fairly quickly see all "interesting" class features.